wp-plugins/sitewide-comment-control/readme.txt

 = Does this work on Single Site installs? =

 No, and what's the point?
+You already have a blacklist for that.

 = Does this work on BuddyPress? =